Test TLS connection to Docker Hub

 sleep 10

-doneFor CI/CD pipelines, add retry logic to handle transient failures.
+doneFor CI/CD pipelines, add retry logic with backoff to absorb transient handshake failures.

-If Docker Hub is consistently slow or unreliable from your location, configure a registry mirror:
+If the registry is consistently slow or unreliable from your location, a mirror can help.
+Pick a mirror you can rely on:

 # Edit daemon.json